-To date, WMI has presented more than 1,500 artists from 100 countries and ethnic regions of the world at venues throughout NYC and beyond.
+Since its inception, WMI has presented the best in music and dance from more than 100 countries at venues throughout NYC and beyond.